 Yes!
-Blue flags represent native plants that were planted during this current winter: November 2019 to March 2020.
+Yellow flags represent native plants that are planted from October 2021 to February 2022.
+Blue flags represent native plants that were planted November 2019 to March 2020.
 Pink and white flags represent native plants that were established in the two previous winters, 2017-2018 and 2018-2019.

 Will the flags be removed eventually?

 Yes!
 We remove flags when and if a native plant dies.
 We mark the plant as “perished” in our survival record and we remove the flag so it does not become litter.
 We also remove flags once a native plant has been firmly established for two or three growing seasons.
 At that stage, we consider the plant to be a permanent member of the riverbank community.
 We also remove and replace flags that are looking tattered.
 Repeat exposure to sun, wind and rain can cause flags to rip and stakes to rust, so we keep a regular eye out and swap out flags when necessary.